Visas

 For temporary or seasonal non-agricultural work.
 Limited to citizens or nationals of certain countries only.

-To receive non-medical or non-academic training that is not available in the country of residence.
+To receive training other than medical or academic training that is not available in the country of residence.

-To work in an affiliate, branch or subsidiary of the current employer, in a managerial or executive position.
-Must have worked at least one year with the employer.
+To work in a branch, branch or subsidiary of the current employer, in a managerial or executive position.
+You must have worked for at least one year with the employer.

-For individuals with extraordinary achievements or abilities in fields such as science, art, education, business, and athletics.
+For people with extraordinary achievements or abilities in fields such as science, art, education, business, and athletics.

 P-1: Individual or Team Athlete or Member of an Entertainment Group